bioinformatics-group/bioinformatics-singularity/README.md

 # Building the Image
 Make sure `/tmp` has enough space!
 Why wouldn't it?
 I'm not sure, but one of the nice build environments I had only allocated 350M to `/tmp` and that broke things in confusing and unexpected ways.
 I'm used to singularity just saying no when there's a trouble, but since it happned while R was doing installs, it snuck by.
-2GB should be plenty of room.
+2GB should be plenty of room, but I've had to be cautious, including making sure I had enough RAM (more weirdness with R, 16GB is *safe*).
 I am now building with Singularity 3.x.

 The current simple image build I'm using is on a vm.
 I install Centos 9 (Stream), then run:
 ````sh